 You’ll be asked to select the type of personalization you want to use.
 Select your option from the drop-down menu.
 Please note, you can embed the widget on both your e-shop home page and product pages.

-- Homepage: Displays recommended products that the customer or similar customers have shown an interest in
+- Displays recommended products that the customer himself or similar customers have been interested in recently.

 Once you’ve selected the type, be sure to name the widget.
 Please note, the name is only visible to you and not your customers.